dyninst/dyninst/docs/symtabAPI/developer/AddrLookup.h.rst

   **A mapping for determining the address in a process where a SymtabAPI object is loaded**

   A single dynamic library may load at different addresses in different processes.
-  The ‘address’ fields in a dynamic library’s symbol tables will contain offsets rather than absolute addresses.
-These offsets can be added to the library’s load address, which is computed at runtime, to determine the absolute address where a symbol is loaded.
+  The ``address`` fields in a dynamic library's symbol tables will contain offsets rather than absolute addresses.
+These offsets can be added to the library's load address, which is computed at runtime, to determine the absolute address where a symbol is loaded.

-  It also examines a process and finds its dynamic libraries and executables and each one’s load address.
+  It also examines a process and finds its dynamic libraries and executables and each one's load address.
 This information can be used to map between SymtabAPI objects and absolute addresses.
   Each AddressLookup instance is associated with one process.
 An AddressLookup object can be created to work with the currently